Code-Institute-Submissions/DestinationPicker/README.md

         1. On the top of the page u will see what country is recommended based on your answers
         2. Underneath you see a photo representive for that country
         3. Next to that photo u will see the traits for the recommended country
 4. The header and the footer:
+    * Mobile, tablet and desktop:
+        1. On the top of the page there is a header with the logo/website name
+        2. The header is sticky, so when you would scroll down the header will still be visible
+        3. On the bottom of the page there is a footer with the copyright
 5. When you want to get in touch with the owner of the website:
     * Mobile, tablet and desktop:
         1. There is an envelope icon shown inside of the footer